Michigan school shooting: Suspect's parents charged with involuntary manslaughter - NZ Herald

 The semi-automatic gun was purchased legally by Crumbley's father last week, according to investigators.

-Parents in the U.S. are rarely charged in school shootings involving their children, even as most minors get guns from a parent or relative's house, according to experts.
+Parents in the US are rarely charged in school shootings involving their children, even though most minors get guns from a parent's or relative's house, according to experts.

 There's no Michigan law that requires gun owners keep weapons locked away from children.
 McDonald, however, suggested there's more to build a case on.

-"All I can say at this point is those actions on mom and dad's behalf go far beyond negligence," she told WJR-AM.
-"We obviously are prosecuting the shooter to the fullest extent. ...
+"All I can say at this point is those actions on Mom and Dad's behalf go far beyond negligence," she told WJR-AM.
+"We obviously are prosecuting the shooter to the fullest extent ...
 There are other individuals who should be held accountable."

-Later at a news conference, McDonald said she hoped to have an announcement "in the next 24 hours."
-She had firmly signaled that Crumbley's parents were under scrutiny when she filed charges against their son Wednesday.
+Later at a news conference, McDonald said she hoped to have an announcement "in the next 24 hours".
+She had firmly signalled that Crumbley's parents were under scrutiny when she filed charges against their son on Wednesday.

-Sheriff Mike Bouchard disclosed Wednesday that the parents met with school officials about their son's classroom behavior, just a few hours before the shooting.
+Sheriff Mike Bouchard disclosed Wednesday that the parents met with school officials about their son's classroom behaviour just a few hours before the shooting.

-McDonald said information about what had troubled the school "will most likely come to light soon."
+McDonald said information about what had troubled the school "will most likely come to light soon".

 Crumbley stayed in school Tuesday and later emerged from a bathroom with a gun, firing at students in the hallway, police said.

-The superintendent for the district late Thursday posted a YouTube video where he said the teenager was called to the office before the shooting but "no discipline was warranted."
+Late on Thursday the superintendent for the district posted a YouTube video where he said the teenager was called to the office before the shooting but "no discipline was warranted".

 Tim Throne, leader of Oxford Community Schools, said the high school looks like a "war zone" and won't be ready for weeks.
 But he repeatedly credited students and staff for how they responded to the violence.